Man crushed under train at Raipura - Countryside - observerbd.com

 |

-RAIPURA, NARSINGDI, Sept 12: A man was crushed under a train in Raipura Upazila of the district on Sunday morning.
+RAIPURA, NARSINGDI, Sept 19: A man was crushed under a train in Raipura Upazila of the district on Saturday night.

-The identity of the deceased, aged about 55, could not be known immediately.
+The deceased was identified as Md Shahjahan Saju, 30, son of late Manjur Faraji, a resident of Hasnabad Village in the upazila.

-Police and local sources said the Chattogram-bound Sonar Bangla Express Train from Dhaka hit the man in Daulatkandi Railway Station area in the morning, leaving him dead on the spot.
+Police recovered the body on Sunday morning and sent it to Narsingdi Sadar Hospital morgue for an autopsy.

-Being informed, Bhairab Railway Police recovered the body at around 12pm and sent it to Narsingdi Sadar Hospital morgue for an autopsy.
+Locals said they saw the dismembered on the rail track near Methikanda Railway Station and informed police.